publicdocs/uscode/assets/md/titles/usc49/us/usc/t49/stIII/ch53/m__us_usc_t49_s5310.md

         (1)  __Recipient__  __.—__

-        The term “recipient” means a designated recipient or a State that receives a grant under this section directly.
+        The term “recipient” means—

+            (A) a designated recipient or a State that receives a grant under this section directly; or

+            (B) a State or local governmental entity that operates a public transportation service.

         (2)  __Subrecipient__  __.—__